telerik/winforms-docs/richtexteditor/frequently-asked-questions.md

 When [building a document from code]({%slug winforms/richtexteditor-/getting-started%}), you should also follow the same approach and add paragraphs between tables in order to prevent possible issues from arising.

->warning Removing paragraphs separating tables manually is highly inadvisable and may cause unexpected crashes.
+>caution Removing paragraphs separating tables manually is highly inadvisable and may cause unexpected crashes.
 >